 DOH-Seminole Promotes Early Detection and Treatment to Fight Breast Cancer

-DOH-Seminole invites the community to a Breast Cancer Awareness education session on Thursday, October 25th from 9:30 – 11:30am at the Sanford office located at 400 West Airport Boulevard, Sanford, FL 32773.
-Guest speaker is Julie Miller, MD, Board Certified Diagnostic Radiologist from the Women’s Center of Radiology in Orlando.
+DOH-Seminole invites the community to a Breast Cancer Awareness and Survivor Celebration on Thursday, October 24th from 9:00 - 11:30am at the Sanford office located at 400 West Airport Boulevard, Sanford, FL 32773.
+Guest speakers are Dr. Walter C. Hayne, Breast Surgical Oncologist for AdventHealth Altamonte and Holly Soucy, BSN, RN Breast Cancer Care Coordinator for AdventHealth Deland.

-The Florida Breast and Cervical Cancer Early Detection Program provides access to the breast and cervical cancer screenings doctors recommend.
-The screenings are free or low cost for those who meet program eligibility requirements.
-You may receive a free or low-cost mammogram or Pap test if you are a female without health insurance, low income, and a resident of Seminole, Orange or Lake counties, and have one of the following qualifiers:
+The Florida Breast and Cervical Cancer Early Detection Program (FCCEDP) provides access to the breast and cervical cancer screenings doctors recommend.
+The screenings are free or low cost for those who meet the program eligibility requirements.

 About the Florida Department of Health